MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-kpi.md

 A KPI dataset needs to contain goal values for a KPI.
 If your dataset doesn't contain goal values, you can create them by adding an Excel sheet with goals to your data model or PBIX file.

-## Prerequisites

 # [Power BI Desktop](#tab/powerbi-desktop)

-This tutorial uses the [Retail Analysis sample PBIX file](https://download.microsoft.com/download/9/6/D/96DDC2FF-2568-491D-AAFA-AFDD6F763AE3/Retail%20Analysis%20Sample%20PBIX.pbix).
+To follow along, use the [Retail Analysis sample PBIX file](https://download.microsoft.com/download/9/6/D/96DDC2FF-2568-491D-AAFA-AFDD6F763AE3/Retail%20Analysis%20Sample%20PBIX.pbix).

 1. From the upper left section of the menubar, select **File** \> **Open report**.